 Can Your Benefits Be Terminated While on Long-Term Disability?

 Long-term disability (LTD) claims can be challenging and time-consuming.
 Long-term disability insurance coverage can help protect a percentage of your income when you are unable to return to work due to a debilitating medical condition or injury.
 Many, though not all, LTD policies allow benefits until retirement age.
 Unfortunately, even once your long-term disability claim is approved, your benefits can still be terminated.

 The insurance company may even hire a third-party nurse or doctor to review the medical records.
 You should keep in mind that many of these nurses or doctors are repeatedly hired by insurance companies to conduct reviews.
 Your benefits could be terminated if the third-party reviewer determines that you do not have restrictions or limitations that prevent you from working.
 You should contact an attorney if your insurance company is conducting a medical review and you do not think the medical evidence is being assessed fairly.

 If your policy changes to an any occupation definition of disability after a certain period of time, your insurance company may have a vocational specialist review your claim to determine if you are capable of working in another occupation.
 If the vocational specialist determines that you are capable of performing other occupations, your long-term disability claim may be terminated.
-The specialist may suggest different occupations that you feel are not consistent with your medical condition or vocational skills, but it can be challenging to counter these vocational reviews.
+The specialist may suggest different occupations that you feel are not consistent with your medical condition or vocational skills.
+It can be challenging to counter these vocational reviews.
 You should contact an attorney if you disagree with the occupations suggested by the vocational specialist.